A new Fractal Mean-Field analysis in phase transition: Abstract

 \section{Abstract}

 {Understanding phase transitions requires not only identifying order parameters but also characterizing how their correlations behave across scales.
 By quantifying how fluctuations at distinct spatial or temporal points are related, correlation functions reveal the structural organization of complex systems.
-In this work, we revisit the theoretical foundations of these correlations in systems undergoing second–order phase transitions, with emphasis on the Ising model extended to non-integer spatial dimensions.
-Starting from the classical framework introduced by Fisher~\cite{Fisher64} ( J. of Math.
-Phys.
-5, 944322 (1964)), we discuss how the standard Euclidean treatment, restricted to integer dimensions, necessitates the introduction of the critical exponent $\eta$ to capture the spatial decay of correlations at $T=T_c$.
-We suppose that, at criticality, the equilibrium dynamics become effectively confined to the fractal edge of spin clusters.
-Within this framework, the fractal dimension that governs the correlations in that subspace is directly related to Fisher’s exponent, which quantifies the singular behavior of the correlation function near criticality.
+In this work, we reexamine the theoretical foundations of these correlations in systems undergoing second-order phase transitions, with emphasis on the Ising model extended to non-integer spatial dimensions.
+We revisit the hypotesis that, at criticality, the equilibrium dynamics become effectively confined to the fractal edge of spin clusters and redo the analysis using fractional calculus.
+Within this framework, the fractal dimension that governs the correlations in that subspace is directly related to Fisher’s exponent $\eta$, which quantifies the singular behavior of the correlation function near criticality.
 Importantly, this correlation fractal dimension is distinct from the fractal dimension associated with the order parameter.
-We further derive an explicit geometrical relation connecting the two fractal dimensions, thereby linking spatial self-similarity to the observed scaling behavior at criticality.
-This treatment naturally extends to non-integer spatial dimensions, which remain valid below the upper critical dimension and produce the correct value of Fisher’s exponent $\eta$ for a continuous space dimension $d$.
-Our analysis also confirms that the Rushbrooke scaling relation, sometimes questioned in specific magnetic systems, continues to hold when the spatial dimension is treated as a continuous (non-integer) parameter, reinforcing the universality of critical scaling and underscoring the role of fractal geometry in characterizing correlations at criticality.
-This article summarizes the results reported in Lima et al.~\cite{Lima24,Lima25}, (Phys.
-Rev. E 110, L062107 (2024); Phys.
-Rev. E 112, 044109 (2025)), and introduces some new results.}
+The fractional approach allows us to directly compute the correlation fractal dimension and to establish an explicit geometrical relation connecting the two fractal dimensions.
+Moreover, the formulation naturally extends to non-integer spatial dimensions, remaining valid below the upper critical dimension and yielding the correct value of Fisher’s exponent $\eta$ for a continuous spatial dimension $d$.
+Within this framework, we also provide empirical functions describing how the main critical exponents vary continuously as a function of the space dimension. }

 \keywords{Fractal, Mean-Field, Phase Transition, Universality, Ising}